mcosovic/JuliaGrid.jl/docs/src/tutorials/acdcModel.md

 <figcaption>Figure 2: The example of the system with three buses and two branches.</figcaption>
 &nbsp;
 ```
+!!! note "Info"
+    The current ``\bar{I}_{\text{sh}k}`` follows the convention of coming out from the bus in terms of its direction.
+Just as before, when calculating powers related to shunt elements, this current direction is assumed.
+Therefore, in cases where power is positive, it signifies alignment with the assumed current direction, emerging away from the bus.
+Conversely, when power is negative, the direction is reversed, indicating a flow towards the bus.

 According to the [unified branch model](@ref UnifiedBranchModelTutorials) each branch is described using the system of equations as follows:
 ```math